norlove/BigQuery-Continuous-Queries-Fish-Tank-IOT-Demo/README.md

       REMOTE WITH CONNECTION `us.continuous-queries-connection`
       OPTIONS (ENDPOINT = 'gemini-2.0-flash');
       ```
-8. Create a BigQuery Service Account named "bq-continuous-query-sa", granting yourself permissions to subit a job that runs using the service account [[ref](https://cloud.google.com/bigquery/docs/continuous-queries#user_account_permissions)], and granting permissions to the service account itself to access BigQuery resources [[ref](https://cloud.google.com/bigquery/docs/continuous-queries#service_account_permissions)].
+8. Create a BigQuery Service Account named "bq-continuous-query-sa", granting yourself permissions to submit a job that runs using the service account [[ref](https://cloud.google.com/bigquery/docs/continuous-queries#user_account_permissions)], and granting permissions to the service account itself to access BigQuery resources [[ref](https://cloud.google.com/bigquery/docs/continuous-queries#service_account_permissions)].

 **NOTE: if you have issues with this demo, it is 9 times out of 10 related to an IAM permissions issue.**